zhaoxy92/LIREx/README.md

 # LIREx: Augmenting Language Inference with Relevant Explanations
 This repo is the code release of the paper [LIREx: Augmenting Language Inference with Relevant Explanations](https://sites.google.com/umich.edu/xinyanzhao/home), which is accepted at AAAI-2021.

+This work aims at improving language inference tasks by incorporating language explanations

 ## Installation

 1. Download datasets: the work includes two widely used datasets, namely, e-SNLI that is extended from the Stanfard Natural Language Inference corpus (SNLI) and the Multi-genre Natural Language Inference corpus (MultiNLI).